Der-Penz/DocumentScanner/README.md

 This project aims to use Computer vision for detecting documents on an image and warping the image in a way to display the document face on.
 It uses the Hough Transform for line detection on the image to eventual find the document corners and warping the image.

+## How to use

+1. Preferably create a virtual environment with conda, poetry or whatever you use.
+2. Install the necessary requirements with `pip install -r requirements.txt`.
+3. Install the module locally `pip install -e .`
+4. Run a script or notebook

+- Run the python notebook and look at each individual processing step.
+    > Note: The notebook will not run completly if the document could be be found

+- Or use the cli with `python main.py <<your_image_path>>`.
+Use `python main.py --help` for more information.

+- Additional you can run the `python cam.py <<http-video-stream-url>>` to detect a document from a video stream.
+Useful if you want to test it with your phones camera.
+Pressing `d` will try to detect a document on the current frame.
+If a document could be detected press `s` to save it in the tmp dir.
+Close the connection with `q`.

 ## How it works

 The document detection process is made up of several key steps: